 In Bulgaria there are two main categories of support - (A) employment subsidies (i) as cash grants to enable existing and/or new employees to obtain further qualifications and/or (ii) reimbursement of actually paid by the employer social security and health insurance contributions for the creation of new employment, and (B) support for new investment by way of cash grants for the acquisition of assets and/or building infrastructure.
 There is also a third category of support, which is available with either of the above.
 This comprises enhanced administrative support whereby licenses, permits, etc. relevant to a certified investment project are processed with priority.
-Investment projects are classified as Class A and Class B according to mainly quantitative criteria such as the minimum number of new jobs and minimum investment expenditures, as set out in the tables below.
+Priority projects enjoy also subsidies for R&D activities.
+Investment projects are classified as Priority Projects, Class A and Class B according to mainly quantitative criteria such as the minimum number of new jobs and minimum investment expenditures, as set out in the tables below.
 The minimum investment expenditures are decreased if certain minimum levels of new jobs are created.
 Lower investment expenditure and job creation requirements (marked with a footnote in the table below) apply also where the investment project is implemented entirely in municipalities with unemployment levels that are higher or equal to the country average unemployment level.